 ULVERSTONE HISTORY MUSEUM

 50 Main Street, Ulverstone - Step back in time and wander through a comprehensive display of artefacts, manuscripts, tools and photographs depicting the life of local pioneers.
-Open daily from 1.30pm to 4.30pm.
+Open daily Monday to Saturday from 1.30pm to 4.30pm.
 Phone 03 6425 3835.

 ULVERSTONE MINIATURE RAILWAY

 Maskells Road, Ulverstone - Ride the only model railway in Tasmania with three separate track gauges and three separate track layouts.
 Located 2km east of Ulverstone, it operates on the first and third Sunday of the month from 10.30am to 3.00pm.
 Phone 03 6428 3569 or 03 6437 1152.

 The Beach Hut, 2 Beach Road, Ulverstone - Fun and entertaining for all ages, pedal buggies are easy to ride.
 Hire single person buggies to family buggies, with baby seats and trailers that can be added.
 Open weekends, school holidays and most public holidays from 10.00am to 4.30pm or by appointment.
 Phone 0437 242 535 email email@example.com